 A lot of questions can’t be answered in a single post, and they’ll need to be reserved for bigger projects like an eBook, white paper or case study.
 Let’s say you’re selling SaaS for building managers, and your sales team gets a lot of questions about how it works in different facilities.
 It might be worthwhile to create an eBook that gives case-by-case examples of how the software provides unique benefits for every industry.

 You can feel confident investing a lot of resources in an in-depth asset because you know the demand is there.
 There’s nothing worse than spending a lot of time and money on a project you’re really excited about, only to release it and get a lukewarm response from your audience.
 On the flip side, if you do a killer job answering a common question and put the asset behind a download wall, you could generate a consistent stream of leads over a long period of time.
-Check out this example of how our client did this with an infographic.

 Is it something that’s visually appealing like infographics or videos?